UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * imaginary characters and characters of literature pieces (e.g., Marthe Schwerdtlein)
   * religious figures (God)
   * titles if they can be distinctively attributed to one person for ex. via date (e.g., Se.
 Koͤnigl.
 Hoheit der Herzog von Cumberland)
+  * firm names that are the name of a person as well
 * Not considered as Person: (TO DO: decide on this keeping in mind the entity linking task)
-  * expressions without a proper name except expressions containing title and demonym (e.g., Großherzog von Baden)
+  * expressions without a proper name except expressions containing title and demonym or expressions that can be clearly attributed to one person via time (e.g., Großherzog von Baden, Kaiser der Franzosen)
   * demonyms which do not modify a proper name
   * isolated functions not attached to a person name
   * abbreviation of names that are only one letter (e.g., A.)
 * Considered as Person.Collective:
   * more than one individual containing a proper name (e.g., )
   * royal courts (e.g., Kaiserlicher Russischer Hofstaat)
+  * firms with several partners (e.g.,
 * Not considered as Person.Collective:
-  * citizens or residents of certain geographic areas (e.g., Löwenberger, Plagwitzer, die letzten Franzoſen)
+  * citizens or residents of certain geographic areas (e.g., Herren H.F.
+Fetschow & Sohn)
+  * Löwenberger, Plagwitzer, die letzten Franzoſen)
   * families if it is not clear which family members are included

 #### Person Components